Cutting Programs for Low-Income People Especially Hurts Women and Their Families

 The Child Care and Development Block Grant (CCDBG)

 The Child Care and Development Block Grant (CCDBG) program helps low-income working families afford child care and supports activities that improve the quality of care for all families.
-CCDBG served a monthly average of more than 900,000 families with over 1.5 million children in FY 2012.
-Eighty-six percent of the families served by CCDBG in 2007 (the most recent year for which data are available) were single-parent households.
+CCDBG served a monthly average of more than 874,000 families with nearly 1.5 million children in FY 2013.

 Head Start and Early Head Start

 The Head Start program provides grants to public and private agencies to provide child development services to low-income children and families.
 The program helps preschool-age children build their reading and arithmetic skills to prepare them for school.
 The Head Start preschool program served more than 946,000 young children in 2012.Nearly six in ten families served by the program were headed by a single parent.